 First, a quick note: The terms "Node.js" and "Node" are used interchangeably.
-The official description according to the nodejs. org website is:
+The official description according to the nodejs.org website is as follows:

-"Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine"
+"Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine."

-Translation: Node runs on Google's open source JavaScript engine called V8, which is written in C++ and is used in Google's Chrome browser.
+Translation: Node runs on top of Google's open-source JavaScript engine called V8.
+It's written in C++ and is used in Google's Chrome browser.
 It's fast!